farbs03/kurricula-client/README.md

 ## Running Locally

+Install dependencies by navigating to both the root and client directories and running:

+### `npm i`

 To start the server (default port 3001), navigate to the root directory and run:

 ### `npm run dev`